matheusft/modelling_ml/README.md

 The Pre-Processing tab is where you can apply some modifications to your Dataset while it is live updated and displayed to you.

 The pre-processing elements you select will be applied sequentially according to what is displayed in **Pre-Processing Sequence** section.
-Any update in the pre-processing sequence will trigger Modelling ML to run all the pre-processing steps from beginning.
+Any update in the pre-processing sequence will trigger Modelling ML to run all the pre-processing steps from beginning &#128259;.

 ___